 To get information on a symptom you’re experiencing, you’ll answer a series of questions from an AI symptom checker.
 The tool will then use your answers to generate a list of possible diagnoses.
 You can learn about each condition to determine if it may apply to you, and the system will recommend treatment options.

+You can also get quality information from reputable health sites that submit their content for physician reviews, such as Mayo Clinic and Cleveland Clinic.
 Tapping into your health online isn’t difficult, and in many cases, it’s far easier than getting yourself to a doctor’s office for advice.
-But if you’re going to rely on online health information, you must be sure you’re using a reputable, physician-backed resource.
-If you’re looking for a convenient and affordable way to get reliable healthcare and medical guidance, virtual healthcare services may be for you.
+But if you rely on online health information, you must be sure you’re using a reputable, physician-backed resource.
+Virtual healthcare services may be for you if you’re looking for a convenient and affordable way to get reliable healthcare and medical guidance.